 The dataset is organized primarily by school district and tracks the number of "committed" ESBs in each district.
 An ESB is considered "committed" starting when a school district or fleet operator has been awarded funding to purchase it, or has made a formal agreement to purchase it from a manufacturer or dealer.
+This dataset also includes the agreement made by Midwest Transit Equipment and SEA Electric to repower 10,000 buses to electric.
 We would not consider an ESB "committed" if a school district or other fleet operator only stated that they plan to acquire ESBs.
 The dataset includes other details related to committed ESBs, such as the manufacturer and funding source(s).
 It also contains school district characteristics such as poverty, racial composition, and locale (urban, suburban, town, or rural), to enable wider analysis of the adoption of ESBs, including whether the transition to ESBs is happening equitably.
-ESB-related data were collected from a variety of publicly available sources, including news articles, school websites, industry publications, and social media posts.
-Other demographic and economic data come from reputable, public datasets, including the Environmental
+ESB-related data were collected from a variety of publicly available sources, including news articles, school websites, industry